jackson-callaghan/euryale/README.md

 6. More user-friendly creations and editing tools for character, items, feats, etc

 7. Some fancy polish and general ease-of-use

+8. Create gem.dynamic and redesign to use it

 ## Important considerations